redcode-labs/RedNixOS/README.md

 Also can be considered as a better version of existing [RedNix](https://github.com/redcode-labs/RedNix) - NixOS container and nix-shells.
 RedNix was used as a base idea-wise for RedNixOS, all the packages are the same.

+Note that it was heavily influenced by other projects besides **RedNix**.
+One of the major contributors behind this idea was [nix-security-box](https://github.com/fabaff/nix-security-box) by [fabaff](https://github.com/fabaff/).
+Check it out as well.

+Besides from that,

 ### How often will you update the upstream?
 I'll try to keep it updated as often as mainstream NixOS, using this as a chance to add some packages and bump the version numbers in here as well.

+Currently available Kali packages for nixpkgs are constantly listed by the [nix-security-box website](https://fabaff.github.io/nix-security-box/), as well as [this issue](https://github.com/NixOS/nixpkgs/issues/81418) and [this website](https://jjjollyjim.github.io/arewehackersyet/index.html).

+### Contributing

+Feel free to add anything.
+From different packages, through cosmetic tweaks to usability features.